eawilson-CompBio/EnsembleMHC-Covid/EnsembleMHC/README.md

 * `-p` Specify target protein/s for predictions.
 Proteins must be in FASTA format.

 * `-a` Specify target HLA.
-A list of the supported HLAs can be seen [here](scripts/HLA_list.txt)
+A list of the supported HLAs can be seen [here.](scripts/HLA_list.txt)

-* `-t` Specify the number of threads to EnsembleMHC.
+* `-t` Specify the number of threads to accessible to EnsembleMHC.
 If left unassigned, the number of threads will default to the number of available cores.

 * `-o` provide output name for the prediction folder.

 * `-m` The parameterization summary matrix.
-This can be left blank when using the default algorithms and alleles.
-However, the user has the option to provide a custom parameterization summary matrix. (see allele parameterization)
+This can be left blank when using the default algorithm and allele thresholds.
+The user has the option to provide a custom parameterization summary matrix. (see allele parameterization)

 * `-d` add this flag to turn on debug mode.
 This will generate more verbose outputs.

 ## test

-You can test your installation of EnsembleMHC by navigating to the test directory and enter the following commands.
+You can test your installation of EnsembleMHC by navigating to the test directory and entering the following commands.

 ``` bash
 cd test/